Reed's caddie out of Presidents Cup after conflict with fan - WHIZ News

 The tour announced the decision after Saturday’s dual session, which ended with the International team holding a 10-8 lead.
 Reed said in a statement he respected the decision and that everyone was focused on winning.

-Kessler Karain, the brother-in-law of Reed, says he heard heckling for three days at Royal Melbourne and some had taken it too far and he’d had enough.
+Kessler Karain, the brother-in-law of Reed, says he heard heckling for three days at Royal Melbourne, some had taken it too far and he’d had enough.

 Reed was a singular target of the American team this year because of a rules violation last week in the Bahamas.
 He twice removed a clump of sand from behind his ball in a waste area at the Hero World Challenge.
 When he was shown the incident on video, Reed accepted the two-shot penalty.